myashchenko/social-network/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/db4b421c651548d48bea74ccc67d3077)](https://www.codacy.com/app/YashchenkoN/social-network?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=YashchenkoN/social-network&amp;utm_campaign=Badge_Grade)

 Social Network - is a project aimed to develop high-scalable, fast and easy to contribute social network.
-The purpose of this project is to try to use best practices of complex systems development.
+The purpose of this project is to show the best practices of complex systems development.

-Project uses the latest version of Java - Java 10 and modern frameworks.
-Social Network - is a microservices project, each service is responsible for one thing that allows to scale them independently.
+Project uses the latest release version of Java - 10 and modern frameworks.
+Social Network - is a project built on top of microservices architecture where each service is responsible for one thing that allows to scale them independently.

 ### Start order